 What Do Probiotics Do?
 And How Do Probiotics Work?

-According to numerous studies, probiotics can help support your digestive health, brain health, nutrient absorption, and promote immune system health.
+According to numerous studies, the advantages of probiotics include supporting your digestive health, brain health, nutrient absorption, and promoting immune system health.
 But, how do probiotics work?

 The intestinal microbiome plays an important role in the function and integrity of the gastrointestinal tract.
 Without healthy microbiota, Alterations in the composition of your intestinal microbiome may occur.
 These changes in intestinal composition have been associated with infections in the gastrointestinal tract, inflammatory bowel disease (IBD) and irritable bowel syndrome (IBS) [R].